-Notwithstanding that Units may be qualified investments for a trust governed by a TFSA, RRSP, RESP, RDSP or RRIF, the holder, annuitant, or subscriber thereof will be subject to a penalty tax on the Units if such Units are a "prohibited investment" for the particular TFSA, RRSP, RRIF, RESP or RDSP.
-Units will generally be a "prohibited investment" if the holder, annuitant, or subscriber of such a Registered Plan (i) does not deal at arm's length with the Trust for purposes of the Tax Act or (ii) has a "significant interest" (within the meaning of the Tax Act) in the Trust.
-In addition, the Units will generally not be a "prohibited investment" (as defined for purposes of the "prohibited investment" rules in the Tax Act).
-Prospective purchasers who intend to hold Units in a TFSA, RRSP, RRIF, RDSP or RESP should consult their own tax advisors as to whether the Units will be a "prohibited investment" in their particular circumstances.
+Notwithstanding that Units may be qualified investments for a trust governed by a TFSA, RRSP, RESP, RDSP or RRIF, the holder, annuitant, or subscriber thereof will be subject to a penalty tax in respect of Units held by the trust if such Units are a "prohibited investment" for the particular TFSA, RRSP, RRIF, RESP or RDSP.
+Units will generally be a "prohibited investment" for a Registered Plan if the holder, annuitant, or subscriber of such Registered Plan (i) does not deal at arm's length with the Trust for purposes of the Tax Act, or (ii) has a "significant interest" (within the meaning of the Tax Act) in the Trust.
+In addition, the Units will generally not be a "prohibited investment" if the Units are "excluded property" (as defined for purposes of the "prohibited investment" rules in the Tax Act).